Mofii-cs/Data-Structures/Chapter 2/Lecture/README.md

 ### ArrayList
 * to wrap an array
 ### Linked List
-* the concept, not in Java
+* the concept, not only in Java
 * singly-linked lists and doubly-linked lists
 * Nodes have 2 instance variables: data and 'next'(points to next node)
 ```